Charles Parker (detective): Character and appearance

-By appearance he is apparently nondescript, although just under six foot in height, and athletically built.
+By appearance he is apparently undistinguished, although just under six foot in height, and athletically built.
 He is able to mix easily in the circles frequented by Wimsey by donning the appropriate clothing (e.g. a formal evening suit).
 The books are set against a background of sometimes artificial class distinctions.
 When a maidservant in the household of a wealthy lady remarks (in The Unpleasantness at the Bellona Club) that Parker appears to be "Quite the gentleman", the cook rebukes her, saying "No Nellie; gentlemanlike I will not deny; but a policeman is a person and I will trouble you to remember it."

 A passage in Unnatural Death indicates a rather unequal division of labour between Parker and Wimsey in joint investigations, where it is taken for granted that any long and tedious legwork will fall to Parker.
 When involved in such investigation on a hot London day, Parker – grabbing a hasty snack at a sleazy restaurant – feels rather resentful when thinking of Wimsey at the same time eating at his club.
 However, later feeling elated by having discovered an important clue, Parker never expresses this resentment directly to Wimsey.

 Parker is the only intimate friend Wimsey has, as demonstrated by their ability to engage in witty repartee without competition or malice.
 The only other character with whom Peter achieves this sort of intellectual companionship is Harriet Vane.
 Parker is also on congenial terms with the Dowager Duchess of Denver, owing to her close relationship with her second son.
 (The most in-depth descriptions of the friendship between Parker and Wimsey are in The Unpleasantness at the Bellona Club in which Sayers describes the two men's interactions with each other.)